pschlump/markdown/README.md

 # Markdown Parser and HTML Renderer for Go

+Philip Note:  The intent is to make this render `.rtf` in a decent and fast way with the possibility of including the `.rtf` section into a template.
+This is a fork of both the markdown package and the main program from
+in `./cli/mdtohtml`.

 [![pkg.go.dev](https://pkg.go.dev/badge/github.com/gomarkdown/markdown)](https://pkg.go.dev/github.com/gomarkdown/markdown)

 Package `github.com/gomarkdown/markdown` is a Go library for parsing Markdown text and rendering as HTML.